 \section{Discussion}

 In this article, we considered the evolution of populations at different sites linked by migration paths.
 Environmental conditions vary periodically over time, as do migration rates between each site.
-The models are continuous time models.
+The models are continuous-time models.
 We wanted to highlight how the evolution of the structure of the migration network influences total population growth.
 But rather than give precise growth results for a given model, we have sought to identify a method for minimizing growth, based on certain properties of the dynamic graph underlying the dynamic system.

-To do this, we defined the growth index $\chi^{\mathcal{C}} $ of a simple T-circuit $\mathcal{C}$.
-A simple T-circuit is a route from site to site that respects the migration links existing during a given season and returning to the starting point.
-Our main result, proposition \ref{minocircuit} is that {\em if there is a simple T-circuit with a strictly positive growth index, then the total population is growing for some values of $m$ and $T$.} Following \cite{Katriel} we called this the DIG (Dispersal Induced Growth) effect.
+To do this, we defined the growth index $\chi^{\mathcal{C}} $ of a simple $p$-circuit $\mathcal{C}$.
+A simple $p$-circuit is a route from site to site that respects the migration links existing during a given season and returning to the starting point.
+Our main result, Proposition \ref{minocircuit} is that {\em if there is a simple $p$-circuit with a strictly positive growth index, then the total population is growing for some values of $m$ and $T$.} Following \cite{Katriel} we called this the DIG (Dispersal Induced Growth) effect.

 Perhaps the most important point that we can emphasize here is that we do not make the assumption that migration matrices are irreducible, which allows us to cover realistic cases such as seasonal population migrations from one site to another.